node3/distributed-scoreboard/Readme.md

 ## Environment setup
+* You need not clone this repository manually.
+The script below would appropriately setup everything as discussed below.
 * Copy the following code and save it as a shell script.
 Run the script.
 ```
 sudo apt install golang-go -y